-CONTENTS 3.
-INFORMATION REGARDING THE ADMINISTRATOR FRAMEWORK OF THE ACTIVITY IN VISTA 4.
-APECTS REGARDING THE STRATEGY AND ORGANISATIONAL STRUCTURE OF THE BANK......
-25 4.4.4 The recruitment policy for the selection of members of the management structure and the knowledge, 4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives and the respective targets 31 5.
-OBJECTIVES AND POLICIES OF THE BANK REGARDING RISK MANAGEMENT34
+1. GENERAL ASPECTS 2.
+INFORMATION UNDER THE BANK'S PROPERTY AND CONFIDENTIAL INFORMATION 3.
+INFORMATION REGARDING THE ADMINISTRATOR FRAMEWORK OF THE ACTIVITY IN VISTA BANK (ROMANIA) SA 3.1 The bank committees, their responsibilities and structure 3.2 Corporate governance 4.
+APECTS REGARDING THE STRATEGY AND ORGANISATIONAL STRUCTURE OF THE BANK25 4.1 Bank Strategy 4.2 Shareholders' Structure 4.3 Organisational Structure of Vista Bank (Romania) SA26 4.4.
+Organization of the management structure 4.4.1 Supervisory function bodies 4.4.2 Management function bodies 4.4.3 Number of mandates held by the members of the management structure 4.4.4 The recruitment policy for the selection of members of the management structure and the knowledge, skills and their effective expertise 4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives and the respective targets 4.4.6 Organization of the Internal Control Functions 5.
+OBJECTIVES AND POLICIES OF THE BANK REGARDING RISK MANAGEMENT 5.1 Risk Strategy of Vista Bank Romania SA35 5.2 Policies regarding the risk management for each risk category 5.2.1 Credit Risk 5.2.2 Market Risk 5.2.3 Liquidity Risk Template EU LIQ1 - Quantitative information of LCR Template EU LIQ2: Net Stable Funding Ratio40 5.2.4 Operational Risk 5.2.5 Business continuity management framework 5.3 Information on the structure and organization of the risk management function

-6. SIGNIFICANT INFORMATION REGARDING THE FINANCIAL AND OPERATIONAL RESULTS 40 7.
-INFORMATION REGARDING THE OWN FUNDS 40 8.
-INFORMATION RELATED TO THE CAPITAL ADEQUACY 42 8.1.
-Capital requirements 42 8.2 Internal Capital Adequacy Assessment Process ("ICAAP") 47 9.
-COUNTERPARTY CREDIT RISK EXPOSURE 49 10.
-ADJUSTMENTS FOR CREDIT RISK (EXPECTED CREDIT LOSSES) 49 10.1 Definitions and general information 49 10.2 Expected credit loss calculation (Adjustments for impairment) 52 10.2.1 Expected credit loss for non-financial Customers 53 10.3 Credit risk mitigation techniques 54 10.3.1 Revaluation of material collaterals 55 10.4 General quantitative information on credit risk 58 11.
-MARKET RISK EXPOSURE 75 12.
-EQUITY EXPOSURES NOT INCLUDED IN THE TRADING BOOK 75 13.
-INTEREST RATE RISK 75 14.
-LEVERAGE EFFECT 76 15.
-REMUNERATION POLICY 77 15.1 Incentives and remuneration/ compensation structure of the Bank 77 15.2 Information related to compensation policies and practices tor those categories of staff whose professional activities have a significant impact on the risk profile 77 15.2.1 Information on the relationship between the total remuneration and performance 77 15.2.2 Design features of the remuneration system 78 15.2.3 The relationship between the fixed and the variable remuneration 78 15.2.4 Information regarding the performance criteria underpinning the right to shares, options or r other variable components of remuneration 79 15.2.5 Variable remuneration 79 15.2.6 Aggregate quantitative information on remuneration, per field of activity 79 15.2.7 Aggregated quantitative information on remuneration to the members of the manageme nt and members of staff whose actions have a significant impact on the risk profile of the institution 79

-15.2.8 Number of employees who received a remuneration of EUR 1 million or more per financial year 80
+Report regarding the disclosure and transparency requirements - 2024 Vista Bank (Romania) S.A.
+6. SIGNIFICANT INFORMATION REGARDING THE FINANCIAL AND OPERA TIONAL RESULTS43 7.
+INFORMATION REGARDING THE OWN FUNDS 43 8.
+INFORMATION RELATED TO THE CAPITAL ADEQUACY 51 8.1.
+Capital requirements 51 8.2 Internal Capital Adequacy Assessment Process ("ICAAP") 9.
+COUNTERPARTY CREDIT RISK EXPOSURE 57 10.
+ADJUSTMENTS FOR CREDIT RISK (EXPECTED CREDIT LOSSES) 10.1 Definitions and general information 10.2 Expected credit loss calculation (Adjustments for impairment) 60 10.2.1 Expected credit loss for non-financial Customers 61 10.3 Credit risk mitigation techniques 10.3.1 Revaluation of material collaterals 10.4 General quantitative information on credit risk 65 11.
+MARKET RISK EXPOSURE 12.
+EQUITY EXPOSURES NOT INCLUDED IN THE TRADING BOOK 13.
+INTEREST RATE RISK 14.
+LEVERAGE EFFECT 77 15.
+REMUNERATION POLICY 81 15.1 Incentives and remuneration/ compensation structure of the Bank 15.2 Information related to compensation policies and practices tor those professional activities have a significant impact on the risk profile 15.2.1 Information on the relationship between the total remuneration and per rformance82 15.2.2 Design features of the remuneration system 15.2.3 The relationship between the fixed and the variable remuneration 15.2.4 Information regarding the performance criteria underpinning the right nt to shares, options or other variable components of remuneration 15.2.5 Variable remuneration 15.2.6 Aggregate quantitative information on remuneration, per field of activ ity83 15.2.7 Aggregated quantitative information on remuneration to the memb pers of the management and members of staff whose actions have a significant impact on the risk pr ofile of the institution84 15.2.8 Number of employees who received a remuneration of EUR 1 million or more per financial year 84